-Use #IndependenceDay, #July4th, #4thOfJuly, FourthOfJuly to share your celebrations on social media.
+Share your celebrations using #IndependenceDay, #July4th, #4thOfJuly, FourthOfJuly on social media.

-- July 4, 1777 – The First Anniversary – Bristol, Rhode Island, fired thirteen gunshots in salute: once in the morning and once again at evening.
-Philadelphia hosted an official dinner for the Continental Congress, toasts, 13-gun salutes, speeches, prayers, music, parades, troop reviews, and fireworks.
+- 1777 – The First Anniversary – Bristol, Rhode Island, fired thirteen gunshots in salute: once in the morning and once again in the evening.
+Philadelphia hosted an official dinner for the Continental Congress.
+There were also toasts, 13-gun salutes, speeches, prayers, music, parades, troop reviews, and fireworks.
 Ships were decorated with red, white, and blue bunting.

-- July 4, 1783 – Moravians in Salem, North Carolina celebrated with a challenging music program assembled by Johann Friedrich Peter.
+- 1783 – Moravians in Salem, North Carolina, celebrated with a challenging music program assembled by Johann Friedrich Peter.
 The work was titled “The Psalm of Joy.”

 - 1791 – The first recorded use of the name “Independence Day” occurred.